 (v) A copy of a court order compelling arbitration at JAMS.

-(d) The date of commencement of the Arbitration is the date of the Commencement Letter, but is not intended to be applicable to any legal requirement, such as the statute of limitations, any contractual limitations period, or claims notice requirement.
-The term "commencement" as used in this Rule is intended only to pertain to the operation of this and other rules (such as Rules 3, 13, or 31).
+(d) The date of commencement of the Arbitration is the date of the Commencement Letter but is not intended to be applicable to any legal requirement, such as the statute of limitations; any contractual limitations period; or any claims notice requirement.
+The term "commencement," as used in this Rule, is intended only to pertain to the operation of this and other rules (such as Rules 3, 13 and 31).